JimGile/group3-project1/README_tw.md

   * It's ok to pivot and change after seeing the data available to work with.

 ## If we were to continue...
-If there was more time to continue on this effort we would have taken the time to breakdown the data further and test our hypothesises at a more macro level on specific events and potentially individula athletes to see if there would have been any difference in the correlations with GDP, Diet, and happiness.
+If there was more time to continue on this effort we would have taken the time to breakdown the data further and test our hypotheses at a more macro level on specific events and potentially individula athletes to see if there would have been any difference in the correlations with GDP, Diet, and happiness.